sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

-At least the services for the tutorials [Set Up the SAP HANA Cloud Service](btp-app-hana-cloud-setup) and [Deploy Your Multi-Target Application (MTA)](btp-app-cap-mta-deployment) need to be entitled.
+At least the services for the tutorials [Set Up the SAP HANA Cloud service](btp-app-hana-cloud-setup) and [Deploy Your Multi-Target Application (MTA)](btp-app-cap-mta-deployment) need to be entitled.

 [VALIDATE_1]
 [ACCORDION-END]